Greek Salad with Homemade Dressing

 For the Salad:

-- 1-2 handfuls cherry tomatoes halved
+- 1-2 cups cherry tomatoes halved

-- 1/2 large cucumber peeled if desired, and sliced into thin medallions
+- 1/2 large cucumber sliced

-- To make the dressing, combine all ingredients in a small bowl or jar with a tightly fitting lid, and shake well to combine.
+- To make the dressing, combine all ingredients in a small bowl or jar with a tightly fitting lid, and whisk or shake well to combine.
 (This can be done in advance and stored in the fridge for at least a week.
 Simply give the dressing another strong shake before adding it to the salad.)

 - To assemble the salad, combine tomatoes, pepper, cucumber, olives, and onion in a large bowl.
 Toss to combine.
 Add dressing to taste, starting with a small amount — you can always add more.
 Toss, add more dressing as desired, then top with the feta.
 Serve right away.

 - Extra dressing keeps well in the refrigerator for at least a week.
 Simply give the dressing another strong shake before adding it to another salad.

 - If you want to add lettuce, romaine, green leaf, red leaf, baby spinach, or a spring mix are all good options.